breezeight/nicola_blog/_guides/html_css.markdown

 * **every element** on a page is a rectangular box
 * and may have width, height, padding, borders, and margins.

+Box generation is the part of the CSS visual formatting model that creates boxes from the document's elements.
+Generated boxes are of different types, which will affect how the visual formatting is done.

+The `type of the box` generated depends of the value of the `display` CSS property.

 `Total width and height` of an element can be calculated using the following formula: